Projects — Mansoor Mamnoon

 Stack

-Electron React TypeScript Monaco Editor Pulumi Cloudflare API AWS CLI Vercel REST API
+Electron React 19 TypeScript 5.8 Monaco Editor Pulumi Cloudflare API AWS SDK Vercel REST API Claude API GitHub Actions